Cl0t1lde/OpenSourceMicroscopyImages/README.md

 This codebase was developed for the analyses in the following study:

-Using Machine Learning and Neural Networks to Draft a Blueprint of Plant Tissues Aitor Arias Sanchez, Clotilde Papot, Josephine Benoist, Rafael Diederen, Lionel Stijns Supervised by Ruth Grosseholz
+Using Machine Learning and Neural Networks to Draft a Blueprint of Plant Tissues Aitor Arias Sanchez, Clotilde Papot, Josephine Benoist, Rafael Diederen, Lionel Stijns.
+Supervised by Ruth Grosseholz
-June 11, 2025
+(June 11, 2025)